FOSSEE/st-scripts/parsing_data/script.rst

 #[Puneeth]: I don't like the way the term "parsing data" has been used, all
 through the script.
 See if that can be changed.

- Lets us have a look at the problem
+ Let us have a look at the problem

 {{{ Show the slide containing problem statement. }}}